Janani2311/calculator/README.md

 # calculator
+using DOM
+* implemented my own design by adding functionalities of addition, subtraction, multiplication, division and modulus.

-responsive design - using html ,css ,js
+responsive design - using HTML,CSS,JS